stephenkelzer/ski/README.md

 * ~~Provide a way to reset the game once it's over~~
 * ~~Provide a way to pause and resume the game~~
 * ~~Add a score that increments as the skier skis further~~
-* Increase the difficulty the longer the skier skis (increase speed, increase obstacle frequency, etc.)
+* ~~Increase the difficulty the longer the skier skis (increase speed, increase obstacle frequency, etc.)~~
-* Deploy the game to a server so that we can play it without having to install it locally
+* ~~Deploy the game to a server so that we can play it without having to install it locally~~
 * ~~Write more unit tests for your code~~

 We are looking forward to see what you come up with!

+\* No I won't, I lied. that's ridiculous!